slatohamid/cookie-clicker/README.md

 ## Description

-This project showcases our game cookie clicker built with Javascript, CSS and HTML.
+This project is built with Javascript, CSS and HTML.

-version of the famous game Cookie Clicker made during our training process at Becode.
+version of the famous game Cookie Clicker made during my training process at Becode.

-This project was a collaborative effort by:
+This project was a collaborative effort.

-- Yannick
-- Jerome
-- Hamid

 This game was developed during the week of October 23 to October 29, 2023.

 ## Preview

 ![Screenshot](https://github.com/slatohamid/cookie-clicker/assets/117818692/12008191-04cc-4f5d-8e78-1fe0c1dc982f)

 ## Features